ON THE MOVE-LPL Financial lures E*Trade's Matt Audette to CFO post

 At LPL, he is joining a larger firm that has been troubled in recent years by loose controls that have led to heavy federal and state fines for inappropriate product sales.

+Unlike E*Trade, which has had four chief executives in the last eight years, LPL Chairman and CEO Mark Casady has run the brokerage firm since 2005.
+However, in the last three years he has presided over a steady exodus of many of his top lieutenants.

-Audette is replacing former CFO Dan Arnold, who was elevated to LPL’s president post in March after Robert Moore unexpectedly resigned from that role to join a money-management firm.
+Audette, 41, is replacing former CFO Dan Arnold, who was elevated to LPL’s president in March after Robert Moore unexpectedly resigned from that role to join a money-management firm.

 Audette will join LPL on Sept.
 28 in its San Diego office, and leave E*Trade in New York at the end of July.